-7.4.
+7.5.
 Power Delay Profile

-Because of multipath reflections, the channel response of a wireless body area network channel looks likes a series of pulses.
+Because of multipath reflections, the channel response of a BAN channel looks likes a series of pulses.
 In practice the number of pulses that can be distinguished is very large, and depends on the time resolution of the measurement system.
-The power delay profile of channel is an average power of the channel as a function of an excess delay with respect to the first arrival path.
+The power delay profile of the channel is an average power of the signal as a function of the delay with respect to the first arrival path.